objcio/articles/2014-07-08-sandbox-scripting.md

 		return event;
 	}

-The Automation.scpt file contains this code for the "chockify" function specified above:
+_Note:_ This code is available on [my GitHub account](https://github.com/chockenberry) as [Scriptinator](https://github.com/chockenberry/Scriptinator).
+The `Automation.scpt` file contains the "chockify" function and all the other scripts used in this tutorial.

-NSAppleScript is loaded from a URL.
+Now that you have an event descriptor that tells AppleScript what you want to do, you need to give it somewhere to do it.
+That means loading an AppleScript from your application bundle:

 	NSURL *URL = [[NSBundle mainBundle] URLForResource:@"Automation" withExtension:@"scpt"];
 	if (URL) {